karanbhargava93/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 1. Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the IN[8] (second) code cell of the IPython notebook.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

-''' Number of training examples = 34799
+Number of training examples = 34799
 Number of testing examples = 12630
 Image data shape = (32, 32, 3)
-Number of classes = 43 '''
+Number of classes = 43

 #### 2. Include an exploratory visualization of the dataset and identify where the code is in your code file.

-The code for this step is contained in the third code cell of the IPython notebook.
+The code for this step is contained in the IN[9] (third) code cell of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data looks like.
+I've also shown an example image of each class in the ipython notebook.

 ![alt text][image1]